The Benefits of Unpaid Internships: Give Up Cash for Big Rewards Later

 It can definitely be intimidating to feel like you have to know exactly what you want to do with the rest of your life, before you’ve even had the opportunity to actually try anything.
 At times, it can feel downright impossible.

-This is another reason why an internship can be so worthwhile: You’ll get to try your hand at different roles and responsibilities and find out what suits you best.
-You can then use that valuable information to zero in on a career path that you’ll be happy with for a long while.
+This is another reason why an internship can be so worthwhile: You’ll get to try your hand at different roles and responsibilities and find out what best suits you.
+You can then use that valuable information to zero in on a career path that you’ll be happy with experience to back-up your decision.

 Plus, if you can manage to feel passionate about something even when you’re not getting paid for it, then you know that you’ve found something you truly enjoy.